Haunting of the Mary Celeste

 Haunting of the Mary Celeste is a 2020 American horror thriller film directed by Shana Betz with a script from David Ross and Jerome Oliver.
-The film stars Emily Swallow, Richard Roundtree, Ava Acres, Pierre Adele, Dominic DeVore, and Alice Hunter.
+It stars Emily Swallow, Richard Roundtree, Ava Acres, Pierre Adele, Dominic DeVore, and Alice Hunter.

 It was released on October 23, 2020, by Vertical Entertainment.

 Premise

-Rachel, a concerned researcher, and her team have set out to sea to prove that the disappearance of a family and crew from a merchant ship was for reasons having to do with the supernatural.
-Her theory that those on the Mary Celeste vanished into a "rift" between dimensions proves true as the boat breaks down and her crew begins to vanish one by one.
+Concerned researcher Rachael and her team have set out to sea on a merchant ship to prove that a family and crew disappeared from it for supernatural reasons.
+When the boat breaks down and her crew begins to vanish one by one, her theory proves true that the boat contains a rift between dimensions.